 In some cases, contacts must be defined between parts that can be damaged, and eventually the failed elements may be removed from the simulation (erosion), such as impacts and machining processes.
 This involves some additional complexity because the definition of a contact in Abaqus/CAE by means of external surfaces will not work as expected and we will obtain unrealistic penetrations.

-Case 1.
-One erodible part
+1. Contact with one erodible part

 If only one of the parts involved in the contact can be damaged, one of the most effective solutions is to define a “Surface-to-surface” contact between the surface of the non-damageable part and a node region (set) of the damageable part.
 This is the first strategy shown in the video at the end of the post.

-Case 2.
-Two erodible parts
+2. Contact between two erodible parts

 If the two parts involved in contact are erodible, the strategy proposed above will not work for two main reasons: